Permits & Reservations

 NPS Photo

-Within the park, certain types of activities may require a special permit.
+Within public lands, certain types of activities may require a special permit.
 These activities can include many types of organized gatherings, distribution of printed materials (and other first amendment activities, or public expressions of opinion), commercial vehicle and watercraft activities, and other types of activities that are controlled, or possibly prohibited without proper permits.
 We encourage the public to take advantage of these opportunities, but in a safe manner.

 Permitting allows the park to meet the needs of the public in an organized fashion, allowing for everyone to benefit from these wonderful freedoms available to us in the safest way possible.